 In heaven, we will be given a new song (Rev. 14:3).
 It will be a song that ascribes to the Lord Jesus Christ the glory and honor due to His name (Ps.
 96:8).
 Until then, let us continue to sing psalms, hymns, and spiritual songs that do the same.

 Rev. Anthony Carter is pastor of East Point Church in East Point, Ga.
-He is author of several books, including Blood Work.
+He is author of several books, including Running from Mercy.